schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 _Answer: A_

+---

-Question 3.16.2: How can we re-execute the program?
+#### Question 3.16.2: How can we run again a program that is stored in your mBot?

 A. By creating a new program